AriFordsham/GHCWiki/status/ghc-7.8.md

 - Jan Stolarek has completed the [boolean-primop story](prim-bool), but they are going through a major refactoring.
 Things still on the TODO list for this feature:

-  - Simon Marlow needs to accept patches sent by Jan Stolarek and either upload new versions of Alex and Happy to Hackage or tell Jan to do that
+  - ~~Simon Marlow needs to accept patches sent by Jan Stolarek and either upload new versions of Alex and Happy to Hackage or tell Jan to do that~~
-  - Jan Stolarek can then push his changes into HEAD
+  - ~~Jan Stolarek can then push his changes into HEAD~~
-  - Jan Stolarek needs to send patches for primitive to Roman Leschinskiy.
+  - Jan Stolarek needs to send patches for primitive to Roman Leschinskiy. **In progress**.
   - Roman Leschinskiy needs to upload new version of primitive to Hackage
   - Herbert Valerio Riedel can then pull latest version of primitive into GHC tree.
   - Austin Seipp will implement shim package for backwards compatibility and update [ this wiki page accordingly](http://ghc.haskell.org/trac/ghc/wiki/NewPrimopsInGHC7.8).
-See also [ the compatibility module page](http://www.haskell.org/haskellwiki/Compatibility_Modules).
+See also [ the compatibility module page](http://www.haskell.org/haskellwiki/Compatibility_Modules). **In progress**.

 - Trevor Elliot and Iavor Diatchki have implemented [GhcKinds/KindsWithoutData](ghc-kinds/kinds-without-data).
 Not yet clear whether they'll be ready for 7.8